Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 Integration tests are also used if your software produces a public API.

-You write tests to check that people using your software in its more natural state.

-Because of the communication component to these tests, these tests are also quite slow.
+Because of the communication component to these tests, these tests are also quite slow but you should use more of them than end-to-end tests.

 ### Unit Tests

 Unit tests test a single unit of functionality.

-These tests are the simplest, fastest and should make up the bulk of your testing.
+These tests are the simplest and the fastest and should make up the bulk of your testing.

 These tests are so important, that it is best practice to write them before you write the code you're going to test.

-For this book, we're only going to cover Unit Tests.
+For this video series, we're only going to cover Unit Tests.

 That isn't to say that Integration Tests and End-to-End Tests aren't important, they absolutely are, and there are many good guides out there.

 But, it is to say, that Unit Tests are _so_ important, that they significantly impact how we communicate about Rust code.

-This is particularly important for documentation which we'll talk about in the next video.
+This is particularly important for documentation which we'll talk more about that in the next video.

 ## Introduction to Modules